 Also take into account the everyday commitment each furry friend requires.
 Dogs need potty breaks, exercise, and (often) training.
 Cats and critters can usually be left alone for longer periods of time, however they still need daily care and deserve your love and attention.
 Determining how much flexibility you have in your schedule prior to adopting will help you determine what type of pet is right for you.

 You can end up opening your wallet more than expected for furry family members.
 Before adopting, consider the initial and ongoing costs of owning a pet.
 These may include:

 - Adoption fees

 - Boarding/pet sitters

 Unconditional love can add up fast.
 Is a dog, cat, or critter in your budget?

-It often takes time and work on your part before everyone happily coexists.
+If you adopt a new pet, remember, it often takes time and intentional effort before everyone happily coexists.
 Make sure you’re committed to ensuring a smooth transition.